GameChangerFinance/dandelion-lite/README.md

 3. Do `ssh USER_NAME@SERVER_IP`

 To deploy or run Dandelion Lite:
+We make use of podman running in a user session.
+You should be aware that if you close the terminal all services will shut down.
+So during these steps keep your terminal open.
+Or incase you need to restart, you will also have to start your services again.
+In a later section we detail how to make the install permanent.
 1. Install git: `sudo apt install git -y`
 2. Clone the repository to your local machine.`$ git clone https://github.com/GameChangerFinance/dandelion-lite.git` Dandelion-lite is currently a private repo.
 In case you are asked to login to git.
 You can generate keys for authentication with this command: